Natooz/MidiTok/README.md

 ## Contributions

 Contributions are gratefully welcomed, feel free to send a PR if you want to add an encoding strategy or speed up the code.
-Just make sure to pass the [tests](tests/) accordingly to your changes.
+Just make sure to pass the [tests](tests).

 ## Citations